FALL 2024

 I have been married to my husband, John, for seven years.
 We also have the best feline companion, Adeline, a 10-pound, medium-hair brown tabby who is our pride and joy.

-Between being a guardian of the record and editing transcripts, I enjoy decorating cakes and
+Between being a guardian of the record and editing transcripts, I enjoy decorating cakes and cookies for friends and family, gardening, beachcombing, hiking, and spending time with family.

 Secretary: Amanda Lunde (2023-2025)